|What do you think of public subsidies for cinema?

 Evolve or die!

 They're great; they're necessary.
-That said, they should be responsibly employed, taking into account budgetary outlay and expected returns, being realistic about both.
+That said, they should be responsibly employed, taking into account budgetary outlay and expected returns, and being realistic about both.
 Public money should always be spent with diligence and respect.
+It's not a magic faucet.

 I am not sure.